-It is important that Community Access Producers and Volunteers appropriately represent themselves to the public and viewers by identifying themselves as a Community Producer or Cable 14 Volunteer and never as a Cable 14 staff member.
+It is important that Community Access Producers and Volunteers appropriately represent themselves to the public by identifying themselves as a Community Producer or Cable 14 Volunteer.
+A Community Producer or Cable 14 Volunteer should never identify themself as a Cable 14 staff member.